sujatasaini/Kuzushiji-DropBlock/README.md

 ## Get the data

 💾  You can run [`python download_data.py`](download_data.py) to interactively select and download any of these datasets!
-    You can also download the data from [Kaggle](https://www.kaggle.com/anokas/kuzushiji) as well and participate in to Kuzushiji Competition.
+    You can also download the data from [Kaggle](https://www.kaggle.com/anokas/kuzushiji) as well and participate in to [Kaggle Kuzushiji-MNIST](https://www.kaggle.com/anokas/kuzushiji)Competition.

 # Results

 📈 Results of our DCNN Model with different regularization methods (DropBlock, Dropout, SpatialDropout) on MNIST, Fashion-MNIST Kuzushiji-MNIST and Kuzushiji-49, trained on Google Colab average over 3 runs.

 |Models                           | MNIST | Fashion-MNIST | Kuzushiji-MNIST | Kuzushiji-49 |
 |---------------------------------|-------|---------------|-----------------|--------------|